albertkawmi/albertkawmi.github.io/_posts/2017-02-02-building-a-cms-with-react-redux.md

 # Redux-Form

-Another excellent library, though my experience with [Redux Form][6] had positives...
+Another excellent library.
+My experience with [Redux Form][6] had positives...

 * It saved me a LOT of time and boilerplate.
 * It acted as a framework for forms across the app, keeping things consistent.